mkoskim/mawejs/README.md

 ## Known Issues

 In newer Ubuntus you may encounter errors due to changed permissions.
-First, if you want to try AppImage, you may need to run it without sandboxing:
+First, you may need to run AppImage without sandboxing:

 ```
 $ mawejs-0.7.0.Linux.amd.AppImage --no-sandbox
 ```

 In newer Ubuntus, if you run the sources, you may need to set SUID bit on.
+You need to do this every time ElectronJS is updated.
 There is now npm run target to do that:

 ```
 mawejs$ npm run fix